LtqxWYEG/Asorted-Scripts/README.md

 - ## Repair Windows errors.bat
   Run as Administrator.
   Script for repairing Windows errors via SFC and DISM.
-  #### Run with parameter "3" if you don't know what is going to happen.

 - ## Clean WinSxS.bat
   Run as Administrator.